chainHero/heroes-service/README.md

 ### c.
 Go

-Hyperledger Fabric requires a **Go version 1.7.x** or more and we have only Go version 1.6.x in package manager.
-So this time we need to use the official installation method.
-You can follow instructions from [golang.org](https://golang.org/dl/) or use these generics commands that will install Golang 1.9.2 and prepare your environment (generate your `GOPATH`) for Ubuntu:
+Hyperledger Fabric requires a **Go version 1.7.x** or more.
+You can either follow instructions from [golang.org](https://golang.org/dl/) or use these generics commands that will install Golang 1.9.2 and prepare your environment (generate your `GOPATH`) for Ubuntu:

 #### Linux